bemurphy/integration_test_redis/README.md

 Why?
 ----

-Many redis test solutions work by completely mocking out the Redis client interface.
+Many Redis test solutions work by completely mocking out the Redis client interface.
 This is sometimes a good approach, especially if you want to write pure unit tests.
 However, there are times you want to integrate with Redis safely for testing purposes.